ShingObt/ShingObt.github.io/_posts/2019-10-18-Franchise Location.md

 description: A dashboard that shows the location and store information of Yoshinoya and Starbucks in Japan.
 ---

 # Interactive dashboard for the analysis of store location of Yoshinoya and Starbucks in Japan

+A dashboard that shows the location and store information of Yoshinoya and Starbucks in Japan.

 <img src="../img/portfolio/modal-id-2/screenshot.jpeg" class="img-responsive" alt="{{ post.alt }}">